St Ethelbert's Church, Slough: Construction

 In 1888, Fr Clemente moved permanently from the school to the church.
 The next year, in 1889, he bought the site of the present church for £1,050.
 However, raising funds for the construction of the church was more difficult.
 In 1908, thanks to a donation from the superior of the Bernardine Cistercians of Esquermes attached to St Bernard's Catholic Grammar School in Slough, in memory of her parents.
 On 1 July 1908, the foundation stone of the church was laid.
 The architect was the priest Fr Benedict Williamson who also designed St Ignatius Church, Stamford Hill and Our Lady of Perpetual Help Church, Fulham.
 He was assisted by Fr J. Francis Drake, the chaplain at the convent.
 The builders were Messrs.
 Godson & Sons.
 On 19 April 1910, the church was consecrated and opened the next day on 20 April 1910.

 Developments

 In 1912, the statue of Christ the Redeemer was bought for the church.
 It is situated by the side entrance facing the street.
-It was blessed by Pope Pius X and originally designed to stand at Westminster Cathedral.
+It was blessed by Pope Pius X and was originally designed to stand at Westminster Cathedral.
 In 1980, the rood screen was moved to behind the altar, the baptismal font was moved in front of the sanctuary and the ambo replaced the pulpit.
 The work was done by the architect Anthony New who worked for Seely & Paget.